martinResearch/numba_midi/README.md

 ## Alternatives

 Here are some alternative libraries and how they compare to `numba_midi`:
+- **[mido](https://github.com/mido/mido)**.
+Library for working with MIDI messages and ports.
+It allows to load midi file to event-based representation.
+It is implemented in pure python with one python class instance for each event and and is slow.
 - **[pretty_midi](https://craffel.github.io/pretty-midi/)**: Implemented using a Python object for each note, making it slow compared to `numba_midi`.
 - **[pypianoroll](https://github.com/salu133445/pypianoroll)**: Focused on piano roll functionalities.
 It relies on Python loops over notes, which can be slow.
 It also uses `pretty-midi` for MIDI file loading, which is not optimized for speed.
 - **[symusic](https://github.com/Yikai-Liao/symusic)**: Written in C++ and interfaced with PyBind11, making it extremely fast.
 However, its C++ implementation makes it much harder to extend for Python developers compared to pure Python libraries like `numba_midi`.
 - **[muspy](https://github.com/salu133445/muspy)**: Represents music scores using Python classes, with one `Note` class instance per note.
 This design prevents the use of efficient NumPy vectorized operations, relying instead on slower Python loops.
+- **[partitura](https://github.com/CPJKU/partitura)**: Supports loading from and exporting to MusicXML and MIDI files.
+Uses mido under the hood and which makes it slow.